Victoria's Secret: Silencing of harassment complaints

 After Razek left Victoria's Secret in 2019, Monica Mitro, a high-ranking executive at the company reported she had been repeatedly verbally abused by Razek during his time there.
 Mitro was executive vice president of public relations for the brand and was heavily involved in the production of its annual fashion show, having been one of the public faces of the brand.
 The day after Mitro made her allegations, she showed up to work to find she had been locked out of the building and placed on administrative leave.
 Though the brand claimed this decision was made prior to Mitro lodging her complaint, many believed this was a retaliatory action by the company and in late 2019 Mitro indicated she was pursuing legal action against her dismissal.
 It was reported in 2020 that she had settled with the brand for an undisclosed sum.

 Connections with Jeffrey Epstein

-Les Wexner, who founded the Victoria's Secret along with Bath & Body Works, Inc. was reportedly having direct ties with Jeffrey Epstein, an American sex offender and a pedophile, which he met sometime around 1986.
-Wexner was also reported giving Epstein attorney powers, and have been reportedly shacked up in his "Wexner Xanadu", which is a property of Les Wexner located in Ohio.
-Wexner also reportedly given Epstein his money, an Upper East Side townhouse (which later sold for $51 million), and a Boeing 727 owned by L Brands.
+Les Wexner, who acquired Victoria's Secret in 1982, as part of his retail empire, reportedly had direct ties with Jeffrey Epstein, an American sex offender and a pedophile, whom he met sometime around 1986.
+Wexner was also alleged to have given Epstein power of attorney, and that Epstein lived for a time at his "Wexner Xanadu", which is a property of Les Wexner located in Ohio.
+Wexner also reportedly gave Epstein money, an Upper East Side townhouse (which later sold for $51 million), and a Boeing 727 owned by L Brands.
+Epstein would represent himself as a recruiter for Victoria's Secret when approaching girls and young women.
+In 2006 Epstein's lawyer Alan Dershowitz used the Victoria's Secret personnel file of one of Epstein's accusers in an attempt to discredit her.